-Real name: Jacopo Robusti – Il Tintoretti means 'the little painter guy'.
+Real name: Jacopo Robusti – Il Tintoretto means 'the little painter guy'.
 Venetian painter and draughtsman, major representative of the school of mannerism, the transitional style between Renaissance and Baroque.

 At first inspired by the work of Michelangelo, including the obligatory athletic figures, Tintoretti soon developed a style of his own, characterized by expressive use of colors and maximum use of contrast between dark and light, for which he leaned heavily on the technique made available by Caravaggio for chiaroscuro.

 Most productive between 1564 and his death in 1594.
 Part of his work from this period was executed by students in his studio under his supervision.
 Highlight of his work are the paintings in the Scuola di San Rocco in Venice (1564-87) with predominantly religious tableaux.